 In terms of experiencing reflux, it doesn’t matter if it’s healthy fat you’re having.
 Fat is fat and it doesn’t matter if it’s saturated or unsaturated.
 So even though nuts have high levels of healthy fat, they should not be eaten late at night.
 Pistachios and almonds aren’t the worst, but walnuts and cashews are.

 Citrus fruits are highly acidic.
 In fact, drinking a glass of orange or apple juice at night isn’t as healthy as you think because of the acid involved.
 These fruits are rich in vitamins and minerals, but there’s a right time to have them and late at night isn’t.
 On the other hand, there are some people who can eat red apples without experiencing any reflux symptoms.
 Hence, it depends on every individual.

-Coffee is not only naturally acidic; its caffeine content also leads to more acid in the stomach.
+Coffee is not only naturally acidic, its caffeine content also leads to more acid in the stomach.
 If you really need to drink a cup, at least go for the decaffeinated kind since it is less acidic.

 If you’re starving at night that it bothers you, go for food items that are less acidic, such as bananas, low-sugar cereal with low-fat milk or better yet, have some chamomile tea for its relaxing effect.
 This tea will also make you feel satiated, so it settles your stomach.
-As mentioned, it’s not enough that you think foods are healthy, especially when eating before dozing off.
-It’s important to know what foods we can eat to satiate our hunger without generating any side effects like acid reflux.
+As mentioned, it’s not enough that you think food are healthy, especially when eating before dozing off.
+It’s important to know what food we can eat to satiate our hunger without generating any side effects like acid reflux.